shortwavedave/backyards-cli-1/cmd/docs/backyards_istio_cluster_attach.md

       --interactive                     ask questions interactively even if stdin or stdout is non-tty -c, --kubeconfig string               path to the kubeconfig file to use for CLI requests -p, --local-port int                  Use this local port for port forwarding / proxying to Backyards (when set to 0, a random port will be used) (default -1)
-  -n, --namespace string                Namespace in which Backyards is installed [$BACKYARDS_NAMESPACE] (default "backyards-system")
+  -n, --namespace string                Namespace in which Istio is installed [$ISTIO_NAMESPACE] (default "istio-system")
       --non-interactive                 never ask questions interactively -o, --output string                   output format (table|yaml|json) (default "table") --persistent-config-file string   Backyards persistent config file to use instead of the default at ~/.banzai/backyards/